Alejandroq12/my-books-ES6/README.md

 Install this project with:

-1. To see this project you will not need to install something else.
+1. To view this project, no additional installation is required.

-2. But in case you want to test the linter that I configured to check errors you will have to complete the following steps:
+2. However, if you want to test the linter configured for detecting errors or use Luxon library, complete the following steps:

 ```
 npm init -y
-npm install --save-dev hint@7.x
+npm install

 ```

-3. If you run npm install do not forget to create a .gitignore file to prevent the node_modules to be uploaded to GitHub:
+3. If you run npm install, remember to create a .gitignore file to prevent the node_modules folder from being uploaded to GitHub:

 ```
 .gitignore